 Until you've seen the difference, it's hard to explain why the Land Cruiser is such a superior vehicle.
 When you ask people, you'll hear answers like "Well, I dunno... they're just way overbuilt", or "they just build them better."

 The truth is, there are so many little nuances that it's hard to come up with a neat way to package them.
 The turn radius, the torque, the departure and approach angles, the stock articulation and "flex", and, for lack of a better word, the resilience of these vehicles is remarkable.
-Add in center diff locks, frame-on-body, and an overbuilt frame and powerplant and you've got something that'll get you where you want to go for years to come.
+Add in clocking differentials, frame-on-body, and an overbuilt frame and powerplant and you've got something that'll get you where you want to go for years to come.

-We try and be unbiased when reviewing things, but insofar as stock vehicles go, the Land Cruiser is widely considered to be one of the best "out of the box" wheelers there is.
+We try and be unbiased when reviewing things, but insofar as stock vehicles go, the Land Cruiser is widely considered to be one of the best "out of the box" go-anywhere vehicles made.
 That's important to me because I'm not looking for a rock-crawler; my goal is to have a truck built around the ISG principle of being ready for emergencies by getting out for fun when times are good.

 Is it Legal/Is it hard to drive on the wrong side?

-Like almost everything I enjoy, one of the first questions people ask me about the HJ is "Is it legal?"
+Like almost everything I enjoy, one of the first questions people ask me about the HDJ is "Is it legal?"

-The answer is yes: the United States domestic market didn't get Diesel Toyotas due to something called the "Chicken Tax", which places insanely high tariffs on certain vehicle types.
+The answer is yes: the United States domestic market didn't get Diesel Toyotas due to something called the "Chicken Tax", which places restrictions on certain vehicle types.
 Additionally, diesel emission standards for Diesel imports are notoriously skewed against foreign auto manufacturers.
 Before importing, they had to pass EPA emissions, and Federal Motor Vehicle Safety Standards (FMVSS), and most manufacturers realized pretty quick it was a way to cut competition out of the "Big 3's" stranglehold on the domestic truck market.
-However, after 25 years, the EPA exempts vehicles from the testing, and the JDM (Japanese Domestic Market) Toyotas easily pass the FMVSS.
+However, after 25 years, the EPA exempts vehicles from the testing, and the JDM (Japanese Domestic Market) Toyotas easily pass the FMVSS, making them legal to import and register.

 As to driving on "the wrong side", it's only tough if you're going through a drive up bank or a drive-through, or when passing on narrow roads.
 Be prepared to hit your wipers when you go to signal for a lane change, though.